Here's How Theresa May Is Going To Launch A General Election

 Theresa May has 330 MPs, meaning she will need the support of at least 104 MPs from opposition parties to vote in favour of a general election.

-Despite being more than 20 points behind in the polls, Jeremy Corbyn's Labour party has now said it would support an early election, which would easily carry May over the line, as the party has 229 MPs.
+Despite being more than 20 points behind in the polls, Jeremy Corbyn's Labour party has now said it will support an early election, which would easily carry May over the line, as the party has 229 MPs.

 The Liberal Democrats, who only have 9 MPs, have also announced they will support the early election, which may see them picking up seats from the Conservatives and Labour.

-Had May not got the required votes, she had other options – she could have either attempted to amend or replace the Fixed Term Parliaments Act, which would require a majority in the Commons or Lords, or alternatively voted "no confidence" in her own government, which would then have left opposition parties with two weeks to try to form a government – which they lack the votes to manage – before automatically triggering an election.
+Had May not got the required votes, she had other options – she could have either attempted to amend or replace the Fixed Term Parliaments Act, which would have required a majority in the Commons or Lords, or alternatively voted "no confidence" in her own government, which would then have left opposition parties with two weeks to try to form a government – which they lack the votes to manage – before automatically triggering an election.

 James Ball is a special correspondent for BuzzFeed News and is based in London.
 PGP: here